About the Dominican Republic

-A day pass to one of hotels on the beach, 45 minutes from Santo Domingo, includes lunch, snacks, and drinks throughout the day, as well as use of their private beach and pool.
+A day pass to one of the hotels on the beach, 45 minutes from Santo Domingo, includes lunch, snacks, and drinks throughout the day, as well as use of their private beach and pool.
 Cost: $50 or less

-Saona is one of the most beautiful islands in the country, accessible by fast boat or catamaran.
+Saona is one of the most beautiful islands in the country, accessible by speed boat or catamaran.
 The excursion includes the day’s drinks, lunch, starfish watching and more.
 It is located two hours away from the city.
 Cost: $50

 Excursion to Salto el Limón and Cayo Levantado

 Located in the province of Samana three hours from Santo Domingo, “El Salto el Limón” is a beautiful waterfall and swimming area.
 Accessible only by a 20-30 minute horseback ride.